 Fly American Airlines

 If you fly on eligible American Airlines or American Eagle flights within these regions, you’ll earn AAdvantage miles:

 - Central America

 - South America

 Eligible flights refer to those purchased with a qualified booking code (those are listed in the award charts on the American Airlines website), or that you’re flying on a route that earns miles.
 Some flights don’t earn miles, including companion and infant tickets, certain tickets purchased through a travel agency, and award tickets.

 As a standard AAdvantage program member, you’ll earn 5 miles for every $1 spent on the base cost of a booked flight—more if you have elite AAdvantage program status.
-(More about this in the How to Earn Elite Status section below)
+(More about this below)